lcohensf/heroku-datasub/README.md

 maintained in a central Postgres database hosted on Heroku.
 However, the patterns implemented in this ref. arch. are generally applicable to any industry.

-The Heroku components are installed once and support multiple Salesforce.com orgs, essentially, a multi-tenant architecture on Heroku.
-Users of the Salesforce.com subscribe to Physician records maintained on Heroku and periodically receive any refreshed data from a Heroku refresh service.
+The Heroku components are installed once and support multiple Salesforce.com orgs, essentially, a hub-and-spoke architecture, with the hub implemented as a multi-tenant service on Heroku.
+Users of the Salesforce.com app subscribe to Physician records maintained on Heroku and periodically receive any refreshed data from a refresh service implemented in node.js as a worker process.

 At a systems level this reference architecture consists of 5 components: